skoulouzis/MapReduceAssignment14-15/README.md

 MapReduceAssignment14-15
 ========================
-To comile you can use the compile script.
+To comile you can use the compile.sh script.
 Tthe jar will be in ./MapreduceAssigment14-15/nl.uva.AssignmentMapreduce.jar.

 To run in local-standalone mode: java -jar nl.uva.AssignmentMapreduce.jar tweets2009-06-brg.txt out 1